dlang-tour/english/basics/alias-strings.md

 This means that a plain `string` is defined as an array of 8-bit Unicode [code units](http://unicode.org/glossary/#code_unit).
-All array operations can be used on strings, but they will work on code unit level, not on character level.
-At the same time standard library algorithms will interpret `string`s as sequences of [code points](http://unicode.org/glossary/#code_point) and there is also an option to treat them as sequence of [graphemes](http://unicode.org/glossary/#grapheme) by explicit usage of [`std.uni.byGrapheme`](https://dlang.org/library/std/uni/by_grapheme.html).
+All array operations can be used on strings, but they will work on code unit level, and not character level.
+At the same time, standard library algorithms will interpret `string`s as sequences of [code points](http://unicode.org/glossary/#code_point), and there is also an option to treat them as sequence of [graphemes](http://unicode.org/glossary/#grapheme) by explicit usage of [`std.uni.byGrapheme`](https://dlang.org/library/std/uni/by_grapheme.html).